Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

-To measure the uncertainty on these extracted Chern numbers, we first calculate the variance in the displacement for graphene-like lattice in fig. 4(e) of main text.
+To get an estimate of the uncertainty on these extracted Chern numbers, we first calculate the variance in the displacement for graphene-like lattice in Fig 4.(d) of main text.
 As we expect a theoretical transverse drift of 0 for this model, the variance in this measurement characterizes the uncertainty on the measured transverse displacement for each model.
-Then, we propagate this uncertainty by injecting the value found for the variance into eq (\ref{eq:Chern_extraction}).
-Finally, taking the square root of this yields the propagated standard deviation, which in this measurement is found to be an uncertainty of $\pm0.10$.
+Then, we propagate this uncertainty by injecting the value found for the variance into Eq.(\ref{eq:Chern_extraction}).
+Finally, taking the square root of this yields the propagated standard deviation and an experimental uncertainty on the Chern number of $\pm0.10$.
+This estimate on the uncertainty seems reasonable when comparing to the standard deviation of $\sigma =0.14$ that is found when looking at all the experimental measurements taken in Fig 4.(f).

+It is important to note that our extraction procedure for the Chern number from the experimental data relies on a few approximations, namely a linear response in the amplitude of the applied force, and a slow modulation of this force.
+As such, it is likely that any discrepancies can be explained by these approximations adding systematic uncertainties to our measurements, making the true uncertainty on the measurements slightly greater.